offgrid88/better-kas-container/README.md

 ![](https://github.com/offgrid88/better-kas-container/actions/workflows/Build_on_Archlinux.yml/badge.svg?event=push)

 better-kas-container is a Docker container script that provides a convenient environment for compiling Yocto images on any operating system.
-It is based on the crops/yocto:ubuntu-20.04-base image and offers several options to customize the build process.
+It is based on the ubuntu-jammy image and offers several options to customize the build process.
 It has kas the Setup tool for bitbake based projects.

 ## Features: